Heraldry of McGill University: Shield

 The shield is divided into two sections.
 The lower section contains three red martlets on a silver background.
 The martlets were taken from the arms of the McGill family, and are always shown in flight due to the heraldic martlet being a mythical bird without legs.
 Above this section is a red banner representing Montreal's surrounding mountains.
 The banner contains two silver crowns composed of fleur de lis representing Montreal's royal history and French origin.
 Separating these crowns is an open book, the heraldic symbol of an institution of learning, bearing the words In Domino Confido ("I trust in the Lord"), which was a motto used by James McGill.

 Scroll

-The scroll below the shield contains the University's official motto, Grandescunt Aucta Labore ("By work all things increase and grow").
-According to the McGill University secretariat, the scroll's usage is optional, and should only be used when the coat of arms stands alone and is large enough for the Latin words of the motto are legible.
+The scroll below the shield contains the university's official motto, Grandescunt Aucta Labore ("By work all things increase and grow").
+According to the McGill University secretariat, the scroll's usage is optional, and should only be used when the coat of arms stands alone and is large enough that the Latin words of the motto are legible.